misslivirose/basic-unity-vr/05_Building_3d.md

 # Building a 3D Environment

-We've installed unity and gotten our empty project made.
+Okay, so now we've installed Unity and gotten our empty project made.
 By now, you should know a little about the editor, and we're ready to start building our maze.

 First things first: when building 3D games (or any other type of interactive experience) in Unity, you need to know the fundamentals about the GameObject.
 Just about every aspect of your game, from the interface to the characters, player, environment, and affects, will be composed of various GameObjects with different sets of components.
 For the first part of the environment we're making, we'll be using a built-in Unity UI GameObject element called the 'Plane' GameObject.